 Seal and Penguin Coasts is an iconic part of Bristol Zoo.
 Many years ago, the Coasts were home to Sebastian the polar bear and our king penguins.

-As you walk through the shipwreck you'll find our South American fur seal family.
-At the Zoo we have five male fur seals, who can often be found playing and interacting with each other on the rocky cliff side, swimming through the water and basking in the sun in the warmer months.
+As you walk through the shipwreck you'll find our bachelor group of South American fur seals.
+Our group of five males consists of a large bull and four of his offpsring.
+They can often be found playing and squabbling with each other on the rocky shore, basking in the sun during warmer months, and chasing each other through the water.

 At Seal and Penguin Coasts, you also have the opportunity to view our penguins and seals on land or underwater.
-Head down underneath the Coasts and view these animals darting through the water, a magical experience.
+Head down underneath the Coasts and view these animals darting through the water, immersed in their aquatic habitat.

 Come and find out more about our South American fur seals and African penguins from the team who look after them every day in our daily talks and feeds.
 Timings can be found on our What's On page.